mianrafaqat/gta-auto/GOOGLE_AUTH_SETUP.md

 # Google Authentication Setup

-This guide will help you set up Google authentication for your GTA Auto application.
+This guide will help you set up Google authentication for your Garage Tuned Autos application.

 ## Prerequisites